Hassan Ali Khaire

 Khaire is a former oil executive.
 He has been a regional director of the Norwegian Refugee Council charity and served as the director of the British oil company Soma Oil and Gas.

 Background

 Early life and education

-Hassan Ali Khaire was born in the central Somalia town of Jacar, Galgaduud, some 50 kilometers from El Buur.
-He graduated from primary and secondary school in Mogadishu.
+Hassan Ali Khaire was born in the central Somalia town of El Buur on April 15 1968 and move to Mogadishu when He was 9 months old he graduated from primary and secondary school in Mogadishu.
 At the onset of the civil war, Khaire moved as a refugee to Norway in 1991, where he enrolled at the University of Oslo in 1994.